- Address: Eric Perssons väg 31, Malmö

 - Main use: Football

 Extra stadium info – Eleda Stadion

-Zlatan Ibrahimovic, who became one of the highest-paid athletes in the world, started his professional football career with Malmö FF.
+Zlatan Ibrahimović, who became one of the highest-paid athletes in the world, started his professional football career with Malmö FF.
 He became one of the first athletes with 10 million followers on his main social media page.
-In 2001, Zlatan Ibrahimovic left Malmö FF for Ajax from the Netherlands.
-He played for Juventus, Internazionale, FC Barcelona, AC Milan, Paris Saint-Germain and Manchester United before he joined the LA Galaxy from the United States in 2018.
-Zlatan Ibrahimovic won the FIFA Club World Cup with the world famous Spanish side FC Barcelona in 2009.
+Zlatan was born in Malmö in 1981.
+In 2001, he left Malmö FF for Ajax from the Netherlands.
+Zlatan Ibrahimović played for Juventus, Internazionale, FC Barcelona, AC Milan, Paris Saint-Germain and Manchester United before he joined the LA Galaxy from the United States in 2018.
+Zlatan won the FIFA Club World Cup with the world famous Spanish side FC Barcelona in 2009.

 The life of Zlatan

 David Lagercrantz wrote a book about Ibrahimović.
 He described the tough upbringing of Zlatan that shaped his character in the book.
 At the age of nine, Zlatan was sent to live with his father after concerns with his divorced mother’s ability to cope with five children.
 With food scarce at his father’s home, where the fridge was often packed with beer, Zlatan Ibrahimović often went hungry so he would run to his mother’s house for dinner.
 He also shoplifted and stole bikes.
 Ibrahimović was involved in several violent incidents with teammates.
 Off the field, Zlatan Ibrahimović is known for his brash persona and his outspoken comments.
 He is also known for referring to himself in the third person.